 DANGER: Rotating equipment will cause severe personal injury or death to persons who come in contact.
 Do not perform any service, maintenance, or inspection on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pump motors are disconnected, locked out, and tagged out.
 NOTICE: Ensure the controls for the fan and pump motors are set to allow a maximum of six on-off cycles per hour to prevent motor overheating.

-After 24 hours of operation under thermal load, perform the
+After 24 hours of operation under thermal load, perform the following services:

-- noises or vibrations. - Check the operating water Adjust the make-up valve if necessary.
-Thereafter, closely monitor the cold water basin is under thermal load near as necessary to maintain an operating level of 8 1/4". - Check the belt tension and - Re-inspect the spray nozzles and visible heat transfer section.
+- Check the unit for any unusual noises or vibrations. - Check the operating water level in the cold water basins.
+Adjust the make-up valve if necessary.
+Thereafter, closely monitor the cold water basin operating level when the tower is under thermal load near design conditions, and adjust as necessary to maintain an operating level of 8 1/4". - Check the belt tension and readjust if necessary. - Re-inspect the spray nozzles and visible heat transfer section.